sumup-oss/intl-js/CONTRIBUTING.md

 - Continously transpile and typecheck the code: `yarn start`
 - Continously run the tests: `yarn test`
 - Run the linter: `yarn lint`

+## Troubleshooting

+Make sure that you use Node v13.11 _exactly_, otherwise, the unit tests will probably fail.
+Node's localisation data for the `Intl.NumberFormat` API tends to change between minor versions.